AlaaAbuHantash/Streaming-Video-Server-and-Client/README.txt

+Streaming Video Server and Client

-This File is associated with two source code files, Server code and Client code.
+This project is associated with two source code files, Server code and Client code.

 To compile each source code file use the following command: